 Castles guard the border in these regions in Burgenland until today

-“I can only take these trips in winter,” says the proud castle owner and explains: “In the summer months we receive guests in our castle.
-But it is closed in the winter months. ”In summer, he runs together with his wife Andrea Almasy and his youngest son Castle Bernstein in Burgenland as a hotel and leased some of the historic rooms to history-loving guests.
-The visitors spend the night in rooms, as they once inhabited the guests of the Almasys, when the castle owners preferred to travel the world.
+“I can only take these trips in winter”, says the proud castle owner and explains: “In the summer months we receive guests in our castle.
+But it's closed in the winter months. ”In summer, he runs Burg Bernstein in Burgenland together with his wife Andrea Almasy and his youngest son as a hotel and rents out some of the historic rooms to guests who are enthusiastic about history.
+The visitors spend the night in rooms that were once inhabited by the Almasys' guests, when the castle owners preferred to travel the world.
 They are furnished with real antiques.
-TV or Wi-Fi in the room is in vain.
+You won't find a TV or WiFi in the room.

 “It happens that guests don't want to accept this.
 But then I put them in the Steigenberger Hotel, where they find all modern amenities, ”says Alexander Berger-Almasy.
 But his rooms have an ambience that no modern hotel can offer: "We even have a small ghost," he laughs, pointing to a tiny doll sitting in a display case.
 “I sometimes show this to the children of our guests and tell them that it only sits so quietly here during the day.
 In the evening it makes its rounds through the castle.
 "He laughs slyly:" When I go on my last tour through the castle in the evening, I sometimes take the figure with me so that the showcase is empty.
 And the next day, the children of our visitors usually come to the breakfast table very quietly. ”

 Amber castle is cooked on a coal stove